CindyJS/website/src/pages/docs/cindygltutorial/textures.md

 );
 ```

 Now let us make the applet look a bit nicer than this!
-Obviously, this red background is terrible.
-Do we want to have a black background?
+Obviously, this red background is unaesthetic.
+Do we rather want to have a black background?
 This can be done by replacing `red(1)` with `red(0)` or `[0,0,0]`.

-To make everything more interesting and simulate the sunlight, we also compute a light-factor `light = (max(0.1, s*[-.3,-1,0.1]));` based on the dot product between the normal-vector `s` and the randomly choosen sun-direction `[-.3,-1,0.1]`.
+To make everything more interesting and simulate the sunlight, we also compute a light-factor `light = (max(0.1, s*[-.3,-1,0.1]));` based on the dot product between the normal-vector `s` and the randomly chosen sun-direction `[-.3,-1,0.1]`.
 If we multiply our color output with this factor, we get some shading:

 ```cindyscript
 colorplot( if(|#|<1,